How it works

-Here it’s important to add a note of caution for incumbent brands—brand loyalty should never be taken for granted.
+Here it’s important to add a note of caution for incumbent brands—brand health and loyalty should never be taken for granted.
 Many once-strong brands have succumbed to competition by assuming their market position and positive customer feelings would last forever.

 Your loyal customer base is worth a lot, more than what they spend.
 Customer retention is so much cheaper than any marketing tactics needed to get new customers.

 And it’s not just that new customers are more expensive to acquire than existing customers.
 They may also be more demanding—they need helplines and customer care because (a) they don’t know the company/products/services as well and (b) they need to be treated well while they are shopping around.
 If you don’t give them good service, they can just go elsewhere because they don’t yet feel loyal to your brand.
 While this is true of all customers, it is particularly the case for new ones, because they’re not yet invested in your company.